 The upper GI series can identify and locate ulcers, obstructions, polyps and other inflammatory diseases of the stomach and small intestine.
 An upper GI examination takes less than one hour.
 The small bowel examination immediately follows the upper GI to watch the flow of barium throughout the small intestine until it reaches your colon (large intestine).
 Time-delayed pictures are taken and reviewed by the radiologist.
 A small bowel examination can last from one to four hours.

 Your physician will give you complete instructions before the exam.
 They will include "nothing to eat or drink after midnight on the day before the examination."
 The morning of your examination, you should not eat or drink anything, take medication or chew gum.
 You may brush your teeth but do not swallow any water.
 If possible, don't take your medications until the exam is complete.

-Please check in at Central Registration in the Main Lobby before reporting to the Radiology Department if you have not been preregistered over the phone.
+Please check in at the Main Lobby before reporting to the Radiology Department if you have not been preregistered over the phone.

 During the Exam